trumbell/biomed-multi-view/README.md

 ### Explore the pretrained and finetuned checkpoints from HuggingFace

 To explore the pretrained and finetuned models, please refer to the [demo notebook](notebooks/smmv_api_demo.ipynb).
 This notebook provides detailed examples and explanations on how to use the models effectively.
-You can launch the notebook from running the following command
+You can launch the notebook from running the following command from a new terminal window.

 ```bash
 cd $ROOT_DIR/code/biomed-multi-view
 jupyter lab